Bitget Wallet Card

 Annual/Monthly Fee None

-Non-USD Purchase Fee 1.7% currency conversion fee
+Non-USD Purchase Fee (Legacy) 1.7% currency conversion fee (some regional pages)

-ATM Withdrawal Fee Feature not available
+ATM Withdrawal Fee Feature availability varies by region

 Card Replacement Fee Physical cards not yet available